jclem/template-gofiber/README.md

 # jclem/template-gofiber

-This is a template for a [GoFiber](https://gofiber.io/) application.
+This is a template for applications using the [Fiber](https://gofiber.io/) framework for Go.

 ## Prerequisites